 Perks are the draw for many Premium cards.
 They are the reason why these cards have nearly $500 annual fees.
 But said fees can easily be justified if used frequently and properly.

-All three cards have common perks:
+All three cards have the following common perks:

 - No Foreign Transaction Fees